pantheon-systems/documentation/source/content/guides/wordpress-commandline.md

 ---
-title: Create a WordPress Site From the Command Line Using Terminus and WP-CLI
+title: Creating a WordPress Site From the Command Line Using Terminus and WP-CLI
 description: Learn how to install and use Terminus and WP-CLI to control a WordPress site on Pantheon.
 cms: "WordPress"
 categories: [get-started]